yixiaoer/einshard/docs/syntax.md

    The position of these numbers or `*` can affect how devices are allocated to different partitions.

-   TODO: More examples and edge cases will be added to illustrate different placements and their effects on device allocation.
+   TODO: More examples and edge cases will be added to illustrate different placements and their effects on device groups of devices.

 When using `einshard`, consider the number of devices you have.
 You should always use `*` and `...` when possible to simplify the expressions and leverage the library's flexibility.